p2llo/terra-ai-assigment/README.md

 👉 Using AI is encouraged.
 We’re interested in seeing *how you think with AI*, how you structure prompts, and how you refine outputs.
 **Please don’t claim you avoided AI use to “look better” — this does not give extra credit.**

+## 📤 How to Submit

+- Clone this repository to your own GitHub account. (create one if you haven't)
+- Add your solution (npc_chat.py and any supporting files).
+    1. Include: Your code `npc_chat.py`
+    2. Include: the output logs (sample run)
+    3. Include: Links to all chatgpt / claude / any other AI tool conversations that you used or `ai_prompts.txt`
+- Make your repository public.
+- Share the repo link to us